Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Discussion

-Altogether, our work lays the groundwork for the exploration of highly frustrated 3D Ising systems beyond the pyrochlore lattice, advancing the theoretical methods for studying these systems and paving the road towards next-generation experimental platforms for studying 3D frustrated magnetism.
-On the theoretical front, we extend techniques used in the continuous-spin analysis of frustrated magnets to the study of Ising systems, providing a clean demonstration of the utility and physical meaning of the multipolar irreps in the characterization of frustrated phases.
-We not only identify an elegant classical fracton CSL generalizing the well-known spin ice classical spin liquid, we further establish the existence of remarkable exotic frustrated phases intermediate between spin liquids and conventional long range order.
+Altogether, our work lays the groundwork for the exploration of highly frustrated 3D Ising systems beyond the pyrochlore lattice, advancing the theoretical methods for studying these systems and paving the road towards new experimentally-accessible materials for studying 3D frustrated magnetism.
+On the theoretical front, we have extended techniques used in the continuous-spin analysis of frustrated magnets to the study of Ising systems, providing a clean demonstration of the usefulness and physical meaning of the multipolar irreps in the characterization of frustrated phases.
+We uncovered a classical fracton CSL that broadens the spin ice paradigm, together with a striking set of frustrated phases intermediate between spin liquids and conventional long-range order.
 On the experimental front, our work establishes that Ising-like rare-earth magnets in corner-sharing geometries beyond the pyrochlore's tetrahedra are a highly promising target for further study.
-We hope our work will inspire the further development and fruitful investigation of both rare-earth anti-perovskite and octochlore fluoride compounds, and spur on the search for other magnetic rare-earth octochlore materials, which may constitute the next generation of 3D frustrated magnets.
+We hope our work will inspire the further development and fruitful investigation of both rare-earth anti-perovskite and octochlore fluoride compounds, and spur on the search for other magnetic rare-earth octochlore materials which, one may enthusiastically hope, could constitute a next-generation platform for 3D frustrated magnets.